 This will almost always 100% result in overcoming burnout and making better decisions as a leader.

-While in the middle of burnout, is it more beneficial to stop and take a break from your business or to deal with it head-on?
+Is it better to pause and take a break from your business during burnout or confront it directly?

 A vacation would undoubtedly be helpful, provided you can go on vacation and disconnect from work and stop thinking and worrying about what’s happening back at the office.